 DAY TRIP TO BEAUFORT

 If you’re a movie buff, or just like local history, Beaufort is a perfect day trip option from Hilton Head.
-Less than an hour north of Hilton Head is the legendary little town of Beaufort.
-This is where Forrest Gump, The Prince of Tides, and The Big Chill have all been partly filmed.
+Beaufort is where Forrest Gump, The Prince of Tides, and The Big Chill have all been partly filmed.
 It is also famous for being home to more than 25% of the entire marshland on the East Coast.

 You can visit the Hunting Island State Park, which is the number one visited state park in South Carolina and sees more than 1 million visitors a year.
-When you’re exploring the park, keep your eyes open for a variety of wildlife, including loggerhead sea turtles, sea horses, alligators, pelicans, dolphins and deer, raccoons, rattlesnakes, and the rare coral snake.
+When you’re exploring the park, keep your eyes open for a variety of wildlife, including loggerhead sea turtles and dolphins.

-You can arrange for sightseeing tours, as well as visit the numerous museums and art galleries dedicated to the history of Beaufort.
+You can arrange for sightseeing tours, as well as visit the numerous museums and art galleries.

 MORE INFORMATION FOR YOUR TRIP TO SOUTH CAROLINA